naikNiranjan/Agentic-CAPTCHA-Solver/README.md

 Tired of manually solving CAPTCHAs that interrupt your browsing experience? **Agentic CAPTCHA Solver** delivers intelligent automation while keeping you in complete control:

-- **100% Free** - No subscription fees or hidden costs.
-Just install and use your own API keys.
 - **Privacy-Focused** - Everything runs in your local browser.
 Your data stays with you, never shared with any cloud service.
 - **Flexible LLM Options** - Connect to your preferred LLM providers with the freedom to choose different models for different agents.
-- **Fully Open Source** - Complete transparency in how CAPTCHAs are solved.
-No black boxes or hidden processes.

 > **Note:** We currently support OpenAI, Anthropic, Gemini, Ollama, Groq, Cerebras and custom OpenAI-Compatible providers.